epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Tutorials/Keyboard Buttons/About.md

 Press {% include console_button.html content="About" %} again to close the window.
 ## Examples

-You want to check if your software is up-to-date.
+{% capture col1 %}
+Type in the ID of the channel and click {% include console_button.html content="About" %} to see where it is getting properties from.
+{% endcapture %}

+{% capture col2 %}
 With an empty command line, press {% include console_button.html content="About" %} and check the reported version against the latest download on the ETC website.
+{% endcapture %}

+{% include faq_opening.html %}

-You are trying to figure out why a light won't turn off when you go to cue 0.
-Type in the ID of the channel and click {% include console_button.html content="About" %} to see where it is getting properties from.
+{% include faq_panel.html number='one' title='Figure out why a light won\'t turn off when you go to a cue' body=col1 %}

+{% include faq_panel.html number='two' title='Check if your software is up-to-date' body=col2 %}

+{% include faq_closing.html %}
 ## On Keyboard
 {% include console_button.html content="About" %} is mapped to `Y` on a QWERTY keyboard